Prison on Fire: Plot

 Advertising designer Lo Ka-yiu is convicted of manslaughter, for accidentally pushing the robber of his father's grocery store into the street and under a passing bus, and is sentenced to three years imprisonment in a Hong Kong prison.

 He is assigned for work at the prison where he befriends Chung Tin-ching.
 Yiu asks to be transferred to the laundry where Ching is working where he observes a member of boss Micky's triad gang steal scissors from Ching, to use as a weapon.
-Yiu tells Ching who retrieves the scissors, but as a consequence Yiu gets bullied by the gangs members.
+Yiu tells Ching who retrieves the scissors, but as a consequence Yiu gets bullied by Micky's gang members.

-Guards discover prohibited items during a cell inspection and several men from the cell, including Yiu, Micky and another triad boss—Bill, are brought to ranking warden Hung for questioning.
-(Hung is nicknamed "scarface" by the prisoners due to a characteristic scar.)
-Hung's attempt to recruit Yiu as an informant is rejected.
-Hung questions Micky, asking him to let his henchmen search for tools which went missing in the prison work shops.
-In return Hung would transfer one of Micky's rivals to a different prison.
-Since someone needs to be held responsible for the improvised weapons, Micky proposes to claim that Yiu blamed one of Bill's men.
-Hung accepts the deal and transfers several triad members to another prison as "punishment".
+During a shakedown of the cells, guards discover prohibited items and Yiu, Micky and another triad boss, Bill, are brought to Officer Hung, nicknamed "Scarface" by the prisoners, for questioning.
+Hung attempts to recruit Yiu as an informant and fails.
+Hung questions Micky, asking him to let Micky's henchmen search for tools that went missing in the prison work shops.
+In return Hung offers to transfer one of Micky's rivals to a different prison.
+Micky proposes that Yiu blamed one of Bill's men.
+Hung accepts the deal and transfers several triad members to another prison as "punishment."

-The following night Yiu is dragged into the cell's lavatory by Micky's men and beaten up.
-Ching attempts to stop them to no avail.
-When one of the guards hears the noise and intervenes, Yiu tells him he just slipped and is left alone for the time being.
+The following night Yiu is dragged into the prison lavatory by Micky's men and beaten when Ching fails to stop them.
+When one of the guards hears the beating and intervenes, Yiu lies that he slipped.

-Yiu's girlfriend visits him in prison and announces she is leaving to study in England for nine months.
-Yiu is unable to convince her to stay.
-Later that day, Micky approaches Yiu in the laundry to demand compensation for the punishment of his triad men.
-Yiu publicly accuses him of calumny and a brawl ensues.
-Though Yiu fends off his opponents with a shard of glass until the guards arrive, he accidentally injures Ching.
+Yiu's girlfriend visits him in prison and announces she is leaving to study in England for nine months, Yiu unable to convince her to stay.
+Later that day, Micky approaches Yiu in the laundry to demand compensation for the punishment of his triad men and a brawl ensues.
+Yiu fends off his opponents with a shard of glass until the guards arrive and accidentally injures Ching.

 Yiu and Ching are summoned by the prison warden.
-When asked what started the fight Ching accuses Officer Hung (who's also present) of having tricked Yiu.
+When asked what started the fight Ching accuses Hung of having tricked Yiu.
 The warden promises to have the case investigated and moves both into temporary solitary confinement as punishment.
-Micky is ultimately moved to a different prison and the situation calms down.
+Micky is ultimately moved to a different prison.

 A year later on New Year's Eve, Ching tells Yiu why he's imprisoned: four years ago he caught his wife prostituting herself, for which he unintentionally killed her before finally attempting suicide.
 However, he was charged with murder.
 Their son now lives with the grandmother and regularly visits him in prison.